dhsouthbend/databases/sections/0-dbintro.md

 ### How do I use SQL?

 The database holds your data, but you need some way to interact with the database.
-We will be using a few Python libraries to do this.
-SQLite also has a [command line utility](http://www.sqlite.org/cli.html), which we will not use today.
+We will be using a [command line utility](http://www.sqlite.org/cli.html).

 [<<< Back](../README.md) - [Next >>>](1-builddb.md)